chuanconggao/PrefixSpan-py/README.md

     --filter=<filter>  Custom filter function for both frequent and top-k algorithms. [default: ] Must be a Python lambda function in form of "lambda patt, matches: ...".
                        Returnss a boolean value.

+    --nopruning        Disable anti-monotone based pruning.
+Can be extremely slow.
+                       Should only use for non-anti-monotone key function or benchmarking.
 ```

 * Sequences are read from standard input.
 Each sequence is integers separated by space, like this example: